 How do you treat a circadian rhythm sleep disorder like this?

 If you suffer from N24SWD, it is likely to become a lifetime issue.
 However, there are ways to mitigate the problem as much as possible.
 Melatonin supplements are one of the main options, helping to synchronise your internal clock with the rest of the world.
-While light therapy can be an additional option to prevent daytime drowsiness.
+Light therapy can be an additional option to prevent daytime drowsiness.

 Good sleep hygiene can also help.
 Maximising the quality of sleep you get when struggling can significantly impact your quality of life.